Sweet 20: Main plot

 Next day, Manh Duc and Min Ji take Thanh Nga, Mr. Be, Tung and his band to the pool.
 At the pool, Thanh Nga preaches a teenager about the respect toward the elder.
 As they come back home, Mr. Be discovers that Thanh Nga will get older as she bleeds.
 However, Mr. Be's daughter who is Duyen angrily tells Thanh Nga to leave her house for wrongly assuming that her father and Thanh Nga are having an affair.
 Thanh Nga has to temporarily sleep at Manh Duc's house which makes Tung jealous without knowing that is his grandmother.
 While Manh Duc is also growing his feeling for Thanh Nga.

 Tung and his band again have an opportunity to perform in another liveshow.
-Tung comes back home to collect his late grandfather's hat though showtime is coming closer.
-As he is being on his way to the show, a struck hits him and he is rushed to the hospital afterward.
+Tung comes back home to collect his late grandfather's hat, though showtime is coming closer.
+As he is on his way to the show, a truck hits him and he is rushed to the hospital afterward.
 Thanh Nga will be performing "Minh Yeu Tu Bao Gio" which is composed by Tung before heading off to the hospital to check his situation.
 The show is a big success eventually.
 Thanh Nga agrees to donate her blood for Tung.
 After being done, youthful Thanh Nga turns back to 70 year old Mrs. Dai.
 After a while, Nhon is the vocal of Tung's musicband as a replacement for Thanh Nga.
 Mrs. Dai's family go to the liveshow of Nhon and Tung.
 The movie ends as Mrs. Dai steps out of the theater and happily smiling as she stares at Manh Duc.